After slow start, Maryland women’s basketball rolls to win in opener

-The Lancers were a bit of a problem early during an 11 a.m. tip-off that opened the season for all of college basketball Tuesday, but the No. 4 Terrapins found themselves after the first quarter and cruised down the stretch to a 97-67 victory inside the Xfinity Center.
+The Lancers of Farmville, Va., were a bit of a problem early following an 11 a.m. tip-off Tuesday that opened the season for all of college basketball, but the No. 4 Terrapins found themselves after the first quarter and cruised down the stretch to a 97-67 victory at Xfinity Center.

-The game seemed to be one that coaches love — an easy victory with enough issues to be able to learn from.
+The game was one that many coaches love: an easy victory that had enough issues to learn from.

 “I don’t know if we like it necessarily,” Frese said.
 “I like when we punch first and set the tone.
 I don’t like when people come in our building and punch first at us.
 But I liked our response to it.

-“I thought we had to work and be able to earn it against a really well-coached team.
-A team that has some nice talent and they're going to go far in their conference.”
+I thought we had to work and be able to earn it against a really well-coached team, a team that has some nice talent and they’re going to go far in their conference.”

-The Terps were bigger, stronger and faster than the Lancers and actively tried to pound the ball in the paint throughout the game.
-The strategy worked for the most part, but Maryland missed a ton of bunnies at the rim and shot just 42.1 percent in the first quarter.
-That allowed Longwood to finish the opening 10 minutes tied 21-21.
+The Terps were bigger, stronger and faster than the Lancers of the Big South Conference, and they tried to pound the ball in the paint throughout.
+The strategy worked for the most part, but Maryland missed a ton of easy looks at the rim as it shot 42.1 percent in the first quarter.
+After 10 minutes, the score was tied at 21.

-Maryland dominated the rest of the way as those point-blank misses started to fall and the dangerous offense that led the nation in scoring last season began to look like itself.
-The Terrapins outscored the Lancers 55-26 in the second and third quarters to build a 29-point lead.
+Maryland dominated the rest of the way as those point-blank shots started to fall and the offense that led the nation in scoring last season began to look more like itself.
+The Terps outscored the Lancers 55-26 in the second and third quarters to build a 29-point lead.

-Ashley Owusu and Mimi Collins both had 16 points and six rebounds for Maryland and Owusu added four assists.
-Katie Benzan, the nation’s leading three-point shooter last season, opened the game with a triple and finished with 11 points, four assists and four steals.
+Angel Reese finished with career highs in points (21) and rebounds (14) for the Terps.
+Freshman guard Shyanne Sellers had 17 points off the bench.
+Ashley Owusu and Mimi Collins had 16 points and six rebounds apiece, and Owusu added four assists.
+Katie Benzan, the nation’s top three-point shooter last season, opened the game with a three and finished with 11 points, four assists and four steals.

 Kyla McMakin led Longwood with 22 points.